 I love Greek food.
 There’s this restaurant here in Tucson called My Big Fat Greek Restaurant – it’s one of our favorites.
 Their menu offers plenty of delicious options, but our favorite meal is called “The Meat Lover’s Platter – Symposium of Ecstasy”.

 This massive platter of meat, vegetables, moussaka, lemon potatoes, rice, and pita bread is incredibly delicious and I love that I can try a little of everything, but, the thing is so big that when we order it for 2 (the minimum), it feeds us for a week.
 Did I mention that all of that comes with a Greek salad to start?
 Well, their salad is what inspired this dish.
 We will always go back to the restaurant for the “Symposium of Ecstasy,” but I wanted us to be able to enjoy some Greek flavors at home, in a healthier way.

-This salad definitely hits the spot for us!
+This salad definitely hits the spot for me!
 It combines quinoa (which I cook in chicken broth for extra flavor), crunchy vegetables, fresh herbs (I guess technically “herb,” singular), tangy red wine vinegar, salty kalamata olives, and crumbled feta cheese.
 AKA, a bowl full of deliciousness that will make and keep you feeling full.

 Greek Quinoa Salad

 - Yield: 6

 - 1 red bell pepper, seeded and chopped

 - Pour all ingredients into a medium mixing bowl.